 Business Valuation in Divorce

-Most businesses have a fair market value and a book value, and the two different values may be drastically different.
+Most businesses have a fair market value and a book value, and the two values may be drastically different.
 The fair market value is what a buyer would pay for the business, if the buyer wanted to purchase the business but was not required to, and the owner wanted to sell the business but did not need to.
 The fair market value considers intangible elements such as the value provided to a business due to goodwill.
-Conversely, the book value of a business solely considers the financial value of a business, which is determined by calculating the worth of any business assets and property, and subtracting any liabilities.
+Conversely, the book value of a business solely considers the financial value, which is determined by calculating the worth of any business assets and property and subtracting any liabilities.
 The book value of a business is generally lower than the market value.Methods of Business Valuation in Divorce

 Accurately assessing a business’s value is a complicated and arduous task.
 If you own a business and are seeking a divorce, it is essential to retain a divorce attorney with experience in divorces involving privately owned businesses to help you obtain a fair determination of the value of your business.
 The McClure Law Group is proficient in handling divorce cases requiring the valuation of businesses, and our attorneys will diligently pursue a fair share of any community property as well as help you protect any separate property assets.
 We have a Collin County office in Plano (by appointment), and represent individuals in Dallas, Fort Worth, Irving, Garland, Richardson, Frisco, McKinney, and Rockwall.
 We also assist clients in other cities in Dallas, Collin, Grayson, Tarrant, Denton, and Rockwall Counties.
 Contact us at 214.692.8200 or via our online form to schedule a consultation.